myang987/kaggle-comp-spaceship-titanic/README.md

 # kaggle-comp-spaceship-titanic
-Solution for the Kaggle Spaceship Titanic competition
+My solution for the Kaggle Spaceship Titanic competition.